rishabhjoshi/rishabhjoshi.github.io.old/index.md

 <img class="profile-picture" src="dp2.jpg">

 Hey!
-I am Rishabh, and I'm a third year undergraduate student of B.E.
+I am Rishabh, and I'm a senior year undergraduate student of B.E.
 Computer Science at [Birla Institute of Technology and Science, Pilani](http://www.bits-pilani.ac.in/pilani).
 I am broadly interested in theory and applications of Machine Learning.
 More recently, I have been working on a few projects involving Sensor Fusion and basic Computer Vision techniques.
 I also regularly take part in sport programming (competitive programming) competitions ([spoj](http://www.spoj.com/users/rishabh__joshi), [codeforces](http://www.codeforces.com/profile/rishabhjoshi)).
 I have also done projects in the field of Robotics and IoT.
 I like to explore different fields and keep learning!